Make-School-Courses/DS-1.1-Data-Analysis/ReadMe.md

 To pass this course you must meet the following requirements:

-- Do all in-class activities
+- Do all in-class activities and one homework
-- Finish all required tutorials and projects
+- Finish all required tutorials and two projects
 - Pass the final exam (summative assessment).
 The topics for final exam would be:
   - Null hypothesis, the steps to accept or reject it
   - Statistical terms and meanings such as Z-distribution, CDF, SF, ...